Nicky Lopez Player Props: Royals vs. Braves

 Nicky Lopez At The Plate

-- Lopez has had a base hit in four of 11 games this season, and multiple hits once.
+- Lopez has picked up a hit in four games this year (33.3%), including one multi-hit game.

-- He has not hit a home run in his 11 games this season.

-- Lopez has driven in a run in three games this season (27.3%), including one multiple-RBI game.
+- Lopez has driven in a run in three games this year (25.0%), including one multiple-RBI game.

 - He has scored a run in two games this year, and had multiple runs both times.